dmonllao/vim-IDE/README.md

 * Comment/uncomment lines quickly
 * Integrated with git at project-level repository
 * Project level search (git grep)
+* Easy system copy & paste (depends on clipboard, see #Requirements)
 * (Don't be scared by the time it takes the first time you open a file, is gathering the project references and is only the first time) :)

 Requirements
 ============
 * Only tested with Vim 7.3 and higher
+* vim-gtk package or vim compiled with clipboard support for system clipboard copy & paste

 Install
 =======